lusadusa/Bio_Inspired_Learning/README.md

   pip install gym[box2d]
   ```
 ## Explanation
-The main file to run to obtain the results is *reinforce.py*. *utils.py* and *parallel_env.py* are support files from ehich
+The main file to run to obtain the results is *reinforce.py*. *utils.py* and *parallel_env.py* are auxiliary files from which some
+useful functions are called in the main script.